duneroadrunner/SaferCPlusPlus/README.md

 Tested with msvc2015 and g++5.3 (as of Mar 2016) and msvc2013 (as of Feb 2016).
 Support for versions of g++ prior to version 5 was dropped on Mar 21, 2016.
 The last build known to work with msvc2010 was from Jan 2015.

-See the file [msetl_blurb.pdf](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_blurb.pdf) for more info.
-Or just have a look at [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) to see the library in action.
+You can have a look at [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) to see the library in action.

 ### Use cases